civboot/civlua/lib/metaty/README.md

 > (default=false).

-To enable runtime checking set the global value `METATY_CHECK = true` at the top of your application or test file (before executing any `require` calls).
+To enable runtime checking set the global value `METATY_CHECK = true` at the top of your application or test file (before executing ANY `require` calls).
 **Set in TEST files only, or main behind a developer flag.
 Do not set it in library/module/etc files**.